Minimax estimation of functionals in sparse vector model with correlated observations: Estimating the quadratic functional and the -norm when is known

-\end{corollary} Theorem~\ref{thm:lower-known-sigma} and Corollary~\ref{cor:lbdknown} deal with scaled minimax mean square risk.
-The estimator $\hat{N}$, which is rate optimal with respect to such a risk, requires the knowledge of the Frobenius norm $\|\bs{\S}\|_F$.
-If only an upper bound on $\|\bs{\S}\|_F$ is available, we can modify the definition of $\hat{N}$ by using this upper bound in place of $\|\bs{\S}\|_F$.
-Such an estimator is also minimax optimal, in a slightly different sense.
-Indeed, consider the class of pairs $(\bs{\t}, \bs{\S})$ defined as
+{\rev If only an upper bound on $\|\bs{\S}\|_F$ is available, we can modify the definition of $\hat{N}$ by using this upper bound in place of $\|\bs{\S}\|_F$.
+We now show that such an estimator is minimax optimal in the following sense.
+Consider the class of parameters

-where $\rho\in (0,d]$ is a given value.
+} where $\rho\in (0,d]$ is a given value.
 Note that it makes no sense to consider $\rho>d$, since the bound $\|\bs{\S}\|_F \le d$ is trivially satisfied if $\bs{\S}_{ii}=1$ for $i=1,\dots,d$.
 The following lower bound holds. \begin{theorem} Let $w:[0,\infty)\to[0,\infty)$ be a monotone non-decreasing function such that $w(0)=0$ and $w\not\equiv 0$.
 Then there exists a constant $c>0$ depending only on $w(\cdot)$ such that

 where $\inf_{\hat{T}}$ denotes the infimum over all estimators. \end{theorem} Let $\tilde{N}$ be an estimator defined in the same way as $\hat{N}$ with the only difference that $\|\bs{\S}\|_F$ is replaced by its upper bound $\rho$.
 The following theorem shows that $\tilde{N}$ is minimax optimal over the set $\T(s, d, \rho)$ with respect to the mean square risk.